seeul8er/RepPanel_ESP32/README.md

 ```bash
 idf.py menuconfig
 ```
+Under ``Component configuration`` you can change the supported TFT and Touchcontroller configuration and RepPanel specific settings.

 **See [Custom LVGL port for the ESP32](https://github.com/seeul8er/lv_port_esp32/tree/c1f43bfb090df293059ab52baabbdbdd8df00712) for further and more detailed instructions.**

 #### Compile & Flash